 Construction/Woodworking – This exhibit, equipped with real carpentry tools, initiates creativity and dexterity.

-Sand and Water – This exhibit, equipped with a basin or specialized proportioned table and small filling and dumping toys, allow children to feel, touch and manipulate materials of varied texture.
+Sand and Water – This exhibit, equipped with a basin or specialized proportioned table and small filling and dumping toys, allows children to feel, touch and manipulate materials of varied texture.

 Language, Literacy, and Communication – All of the classrooms are immersed in an environment rich in books and meaningful language experiences that promote the children’s development in both receptive and expressive language skills.
 Babies and toddlers are read to daily and are encouraged to express themselves using their own words while the teachers model appropriate language and write down words and stories dictated by the children as they grow.
-As the children advance in our program they are provided opportunities for growth in language skills through investigative and meaningful learning experiences in preschool reading, writing, phonological awareness, alphabetic principle, speaking and listening, and book knowledge and general concepts about print.
+As the children advance in our early childhood education programs, they are provided opportunities for growth in language skills through investigative and meaningful learning experiences in preschool reading, writing, phonological awareness, alphabetic principle, speaking and listening, book knowledge, and general concepts about print.

-All areas and materials are labeled in various ways, including: written, pictorial and photographic, or with actual pieces of the object affixed in the appropriate place.
-This labeling facilitates clean-up and keeps toys and other material organized in their proper order in the appropriate area.
-It also assists in pre-reading skills such as one-to-one correspondence, de-coding and symbolic recognition.
+All areas and materials are labeled in various ways, including: written, pictorial, and photographic, or with actual pieces of the object affixed in the appropriate place.
+This labeling facilitates clean-up and keeps toys and other materials organized in their proper order in the appropriate area.
+It also assists in pre-reading skills such as one-to-one correspondence, de-coding, and symbolic recognition.